Fly Fishing 101–The Basics

-Join us for Fly Fishing 101 with United Women on the Fly founder and Heather Hodson.
+United Women on the Fly founder, Heather Hodson, shares her expertise on how to get started fly fishing.
 This online class is geared towards someone who has never picked up a fly rod or has minimal experience.
-The intro class is an overview of the basics for getting into the sport of fly fishing.

 United Women on the Fly (UWOTF)